eurostat/classification-lineage-visualiser/README.md

 ## Features
 ### Dynamic Search with Typeahead
 - The prototype implements a multi-stage selection process using cascading dropdown menus.
-Selecting an option in the "category" dropdown dynamically populates the "version" and "concept" dropdowns with real-time filtering based on user-defined criteria.
+Selecting an option in the "family" dropdown dynamically populates the "version" and "concept" dropdowns with real-time filtering based on user-defined criteria.
 - The "concept" dropdown displays both the code and label for each concept.
 - This ensures that the user always selects a valid concept.
 ### Retrieve Data Over the Years